GOTAM672/GSoC-Gnome-Proposal/README.md

 (users’) voices heard directly by the project's maintainers.

-From a contributor's perspective, That was a great moment for me when my first MR get merged into GNOME Nautilus and I feel proud that the code I wrote is now being used by thousands of people, however small the contribution may be.
+From a contributor's perspective, That was a great moment for me when my first MR get merged into <b>GNOME Nautilus</b> and I feel proud that the code I wrote is now being used by thousands of people, however small the contribution may be.
 I began my open-source journey with GNOME and got the opportunity to meet and work with amazing people around the world.